 Allows you to prioritize activities based on their float periods

-This can give you a clearer insight on which activities are critical and have to be completed on time, and which have float and can be delayed, if possible.
+This can give you a clearer insight into which activities are critical and must be completed on time, and which have float and can be delayed.

 Facilitates in resource planning

 Critical activities can be prioritized with assigned resources to ensure that they are finished on time, rather than non-critical activities that have some leeway.

 The CPM schedule can show whether an activity is on time or late according to the original schedule.
 It will provide you with planned early and late dates for each activity.
 When the project actually starts, these planned dates can be compared with actual dates.
 This can show you whether the schedule is ahead or behind the baseline you created.